 Best Uses for Minimal Design

-While content-driven design is always a great idea, minimalist aesthetics might not always be possible to pull off.
+While the content-driven design is always a great idea, minimalist aesthetics might not always be possible to pull off.
 The best place to use minimalism is a project with simple goals and less content.

 1. Content highlighting: